Paperclip, passenger and “not recognized by the ‘identify’ command”

 Avatar /tmp/stream.1170.0 is not recognized by the 'identify' command.

-most probably Passenger does not have setup environment and is missing a path.
-On FreeBSD identify is placed in /usr/local/bin and AFAIR this path is not included by default in PATH.
+and AFAIR this path is not included by default in PATH.
 As result Passenger can not find this utility.

-You can try to setup environment for Passenger (Apache?) or just add in appropriate environment (in my case it was production.rb):
+You can try to setup environment for Passenger (Apache?) or just add in appropriate environment (in my case it was production.rb

 Paperclip.options[:command_path] = "/usr/local/bin"